Red Deer Cave people: Anatomy

-Classification
+Classification and archaeogenetics

 There was much initial speculation that the Red Deer Cave people represent an archaic human lineage, though researchers proved reluctant to classify them as an otherwise unknown, or little-known, species.
 The remains from Red Deer Cave bear morphological similarlities to archaic hominid lineages such as Homo erectus and Homo habilis.
 In particular, the RDC specimen was seen as anatomically most similar in most of the characteristics to an individual known as KNM-ER 1481, a member of H. erectus, who lived 1.89 million years ago in Africa.
 The remains have been described as exhibiting some similarities to Australopithecus (i.e more than the genus Homo).
 It was also suggested that they might have resulted from mating between Denisovans and anatomically modern humans (AMH), or, alternatively that they were an AMH population with unusual physiology.

 One theory suggested that the Red Deer Cave people were early humans that settled into the region more than 100,000 years ago and became isolated.
 The high mountains and deep valleys are ideal in isolating species geographically, so it is possible for a species to migrate to the area and become genetically isolated over time.
 The environment and climate of Southwest China are also unique owing to the tectonic uplift of the Qinghai-Tibetan Plateau.

-The successful sequencing of ancient genomic DNA from the Red Deer Cave skull, reported in July 2022, showed that the skull belonged to an AMH population that was genetically affiliated to modern East Asians, as well as, to a lesser extent, Native American populations.
-Additionally, this person belonged to maternal haplogroup M9.
+The successful sequencing of ancient genomic DNA from the skull of the Red Deer Cave specimen Mengzi Ren (MZR), reported in July 2022, showed that the skull belonged to an anatomically modern human population that was genetically affiliated with Ancient Southern East Asians.
+The MZR specimen also displayed high affinities to modern East Asians, as well as, to a lesser extent, Indigenous peoples of the Americas, suggesting MZR-like geneflow to the ancestral Native American population prior to their isolation in Beringia.
+Additionally, this woman belonged to maternal haplogroup M9 - a genetic lineage that arose approximately 47,000-50,000 years ago, probably in South Asia.
+The geneflow and affinity between the MZR-like population in southern China and Native American populations has been questioned in a subsequent study.